FH-Cloud-Computing/website/docs/lectures/1-cloud-intro/index.md

 !!! tldr "In a hurry?"
     **Software stack:**

-    - Virtualization
+    - Virtualization.
-    - Operating system
+    - Operating system.
-    - Application runtime
+    - Application runtime.
-    - Application
+    - Application.

 The purpose of all this is, of course, to run an application.
 Each server hosts an operating system which is responsible for managing the hardware.
 Operating systems provide a simplified API for applications to do